 Buddhism in due course established Universities at Nalanda, Vikramashila and Taxila in which many monks and chiefs studied.
 A large number of Buddhist literatures have cropped up as a result of these Universities.
 Many of these Buddhist writings are found in Tibetan texts, Chinese translations, and even in distant Northwest countries.

-is compiled of various books written by followers of Jesus.
-These collections of books are also known as `New Testaments`.
+Christian Bible is compiled of various books written by followers of Jesus.
+These collections of books are also known as 'New Testaments'.
 The Bible holds all teachings of Jesus on how all Christians should live out their lives.

 The oldest Parsi scripture is known as Gatha.
 Because it was later written in Zend (Commentary) and Ayesta (the language it was written in), it came to be known as Zendavesta.